microsoft/hackwithazure/README.md

 ### What can our team win?

 Our prizes vary by hackathon.
 Visit the Microsoft table at your event to learn more about the prizes at your hack!

-### I want to enter my winning hack project into Imagine Cup

-The winning team also receives expedited entry into the 2020 Imagine Cup regional finals!
-Each winning team will have two separate chances to gain entry.